 In addition to the major segments, the business of chemistry-one of the largest manufacturing enterprises in the U.S.-consists of hundreds of sub-segments.
-Total volumes of chemicals produced in the U.S. amount to more than one billion tons.
-The value of this business is measured along the lines of the value of its shipments, as reported by the Bureau of the Census.
-Shipments measure the nominal value of products shipped from manufacturing establishments (or facilities); they are not adjusted for price changes.
-Note: these are based upon non-seasonally adjusted data and, therefore, differ from data reported on a monthly basis.
+More than one billion tons of chemicals are produced in the U.S. The value of this business is measured along the lines of the value of its shipments, as reported by the Bureau of the Census.
+Shipments measure the nominal value of products shipped from manufacturing establishments; they are not adjusted for price changes.
+Note: these are based on non-seasonally adjusted data and, therefore, differ from data reported on a monthly basis.